 Advantages of Coinmama

-- Coinmama accepts credit & debit cards from all countries around the world (over 180 nation states).
-This is a significant advantage compared to larger exchanges such as Coinbase or Bitstamp
+- Coinmama accepts credit & debit cards from all countries around the world (over 188 countries).
+This is a significant advantage compared to larger exchanges such as Coinbase or Bitstamp that are very limited.

-- Delivers within minutes after an order is placed, allowing users to make the most of advantageous price movements
+- Coinmama delivers coins within minutes after an order is placed, allowing users to act quickly to price movements.

 Disadvantages of Coinmama

 - No conventional trading platform/interface or trading tools such as charts.
 Users can only make simple buy and sell orders.
 Larger exchanges like Kraken & Bitstamp give the option of placing advanced trades via the graph interface.